Ignite-Laboratories/Enigmaneering/enigma1/E1 - The D.N.A. Format.md

     If showing a variable section of a phrase using a key value that indicates how far to 'project' into the data, the branches are shown using the (┤) character.

-    For example, here's a boolean branch:
+    For example, here's a "bit" branch:

                          Key ⬎      ⬐ Read measurement value
                             | 1 ┤ 0 1 0 1 1 0 1 |
     ... | 0 1 0 1 | 1 1 0 0 | 0 ┤---------------| 0 1 0 | ...
                                     ⬑ "Skip" in this condition

-    Here's a crumb branch:
+    Here's a "crumb" branch:

                           Key ⬎        ⬐ Read measurement for each key value
                             | 1 1 ┤ 0 1 0 1 1 0 1 |